Transformosa/bimU.io.Docs/docs/agile/product-roadmap.md

 !!! warning "Please note that delivery timelines may change and planned functionality may not be released."

 ### 2021 Q4
-- Section box improvement
+- Section box improvement (Deployed)
+- Bulk import issues from BCF (Deployed)
+- Issue attachments (Deployed)
+- Custom issue report in Microsoft Word format
+- SharePoint/OneDrive integration
 - Real-time notification for MS Teams, Slack, and WebHook

+### 2022 Q1
-- Bulk import issues from BCF, Navisworks, Solibri
+- Bulk import issues from Navisworks and Solibri
-- Issue and model labelling/classification
 - Import organisational members from Azure AD

-### 2022 Q1
-- SharePoint/OneDrive integration
 - Group model elements by property
 - Search model elements by property
 - Remember issue filters and board layout